sarugaku/shellingham/README.rst

 Notes for Application Developers
 ================================

-Remember, users of your application is not necessarily using a shell.
+Remember, your application's user is not necessarily using a shell.
 Shellingham raises ``ShellDetectionFailure`` if there is no shell to detect, but *your application should almost never do this to your user*.